mrjuan1/fx/README.md

 ```
 It's obvious what this is for.
 Just some extra notes that the window title and size are hard-coded here as defines in the CFLAGS.

 Stricter rules for C and some unnecessary optimizations are applied here too.
-These can be removed with just -std=c89 that could cause some conflicts, but mostly just defines in 3dm.h (I think?)
+These can be removed with just -std=c89 that could cause some conflicts, but mostly just defines in 3dm.h.

 ```
 main
 ```
-Set's up the SDL2 window and GL context and handles some input.
+Sets up the SDL2 window and GL context and handles some input.
 Some context values are hard-coded here too, might work on a config system in the future.

 ```
 gl